 The following example uses a client searching for content from a distribution point.
 This example can be applied to other site system roles that use boundary groups.
-However, as applies to software update points, keep in mind that software update points do not support configuration of a time in minutes for fallback to a neighbor group, and always use a period of 120 minutes.

-- You configure the second neighbor group (BG_C) to be used after 20 minutes.
+Configure the second neighbor group (BG_C) to be used after 20 minutes.
 This group contains distribution points DP_C1 and DP_C2.
 Both are across a WAN from the other two boundary groups.

 Example of boundary groups and fallback times: